Updated on October 27th, 2023

 It isn’t uncommon for students to struggle with the “why I deserve this scholarship” prompt because of self-doubt.
 Not everyone is comfortable tooting their own horn, and some even have trouble viewing their accomplishments as noteworthy, their experiences as valuable, and their perspective as unique.

-However, nearly every student has overcome an obstacle over the course of their life or had to persevere to reach a point of success.
+However, nearly every student has overcome an obstacle over the course of their life or had to persevere to reach a point of academic excellence and success.
 That means they do have something to share that can showcase why they deserve the scholarship.

 Before your child begins writing their “why I deserve this scholarship” essay, they need to have the right mindset.
 It’s important for them to realize that they are worthy and to use that feeling to drive their writing.